Why The City Will Survive The Age Of Pandemics And Remote Work

 [Editor's note: This is an excerpt of Planet Money's newsletter.
 You can sign up here.]

-Toffler inspired a cult following in places like Silicon Valley, giving meaning to the technological forces they were unleashing.
-But the Harvard economist Ed Glaeser never bought his argument.
+Toffler inspired a cult following in places such as Silicon Valley, giving meaning to the technological forces they were unleashing.
+But Harvard University economist Ed Glaeser never bought his argument.
 He's been arguing why Toffler is wrong for decades.
 And in a new book, co-written with David Cutler, he's not backing down.
 It's called Survival of the City: Living and Thriving in an Age of Isolation.

 We're not saying that Glaeser is necessarily right about the future.
-It's possible Alvin Toffler's "electronic cottages'' could ultimately kill offices and decimate cities.
+It's possible Toffler's "electronic cottages'' could ultimately kill offices and decimate cities.
 And, to Toffler's credit, his writings were influential and have helped bring this vision closer to reality.
-His book, The Third Wave, inspired a generation of innovators and even the Chinese Communist Party.
-Steve Case, the founder and former CEO of American Online (AOL), explicitly cites The Third Wave as inspiring him in college to work in the tech industry and help create an online world.
+His book The Third Wave inspired a generation of innovators and even the Chinese Communist Party.
+Steve Case, the founder and former CEO of AOL, explicitly cites The Third Wave as inspiring him in college to work in the tech industry and help create an online world.

 Did you enjoy this newsletter segment?
 Well, it looks even better in your inbox!
 You can sign up here.